airfightergr/les_dc3_docs/docs/index.md

 This DC-3 product package includes 2 different variations.

-The first, "Classic", is based on the early production DC-3 layouts, from late 1930's to mid 1940's era.
+The first, ["Classic"](docs/classic/classic.md), is based on the early production DC-3 layouts, from late 1930's to mid 1940's era.

-The second, "Modern", is based on aircraft that have been retrofitted with more modern instruments and avionics.
+The second, ["Modern"](docs/modern/modern.md), is based on aircraft that have been retrofitted with more modern instruments and avionics.

 ## Features List

 - Fully redone 3D model, with PBR materials, and 4K textures.
-- Compatible with experimental flight model.
 - Fully developed custom systems.
 Some highlights:
     - Electric system: Battery loses capacity when the aircraft is not flown.
 Generators' output is temperature dependent.
 Relays will not connect generators (even with switches on), if the output voltage is not above a certain voltage.
 Voltage output matches real aircraft's rpm-voltage relationship.
     - Automatic Pilot: There are 2 options, a simplified version that uses X-Plane commands to simulate the Sperry A-3 Automatic pilot, and a custom one, simulates the A-3 operation.